-Knowing that we’ve just been through the NDIS process (National Disability Insurance Scheme) a few of you have sent me messages asking if I have any tips for your upcoming meetings.
+Knowing that we’ve just been through the NDIS process (National Disability Insurance Scheme) a few of you have sent me messages asking if I have any tips for your upcoming NDIS meetings.
 We received BJ’s plan just before we went away and it was only the week before Christmas that it became clear what his plan will and won’t cover.
 Before I knew the details, I couldn’t really write about the experience because we were still in limbo.
-We got through the process and although I’m far from an expert on the NDIS, I did learn a thing or two and I’m happy to share in the hope of helping others.
+We got through the process and although I’m far from an expert, I did learn a thing or two about NDIS meeting plans and I’m happy to share in the hope of helping others.
 Even if you are not in Australia some of the tips may be helpful with IEP (Individual Educational Plan) meetings or for funding applications.

-I was given much advice regarding language.
+I was given much advice regarding language to use (and not use) in an NDIS meeting.
 One was around the word ‘respite’ and not to use it as the NDIS is about the person with the disability not the family.
 However, the other piece of advice I was given is that the NDIA works on an insurance model, invest now and save in the future.
 We discussed BJ going to respite as a place where he could socialise without us, make friendships and most importantly learn to accept help from others.
 We also said that we felt this would help him gain skills which would assist with his independence outside of the home.

 Even around our therapy goals we emphasised that communication skills would lead to independence.

-I was surprised to see so many photos in our friend’s daughter’s document.
+I was surprised to see so many photos in our friend’s daughter’s document that she prepared for their NDIS meeting.
 Then as I looked through, I could see how they provided a good snapshot of her daughter’s life, relationships and interests.
 Assuming, due to workload, a planner doesn’t have time to read every word of a document, the photos paint a good picture at a glance.

 We were fortunate to be starting a block of therapy with a speech pathologist.
 I asked her if she could provide a document which stated how many hours of her time she felt it would take to complete the current goals we were working on.
 She happily gave me that information which I submitted to the LAC.